diffblue/cbmc/README_complexity_graph.md

 The intensity of red coloring on a node is a display of its complexity relative to other nodes in the graph.

-When using `--show-complexity-graph-with-symex` with `--complexity-graph-instructions`, intensity of pink on instructions shows the complexity of that instruction in symbolic execution, and intensity of yellow shows the complexity of that instruction in symbolic execution.
+When using `--show-complexity-graph-with-symex` with `--complexity-graph-instructions`, intensity of pink on instructions shows the complexity of that instruction in symbolic execution, and intensity of yellow shows the complexity of that instruction in the creation of the solver formula.

 # Samples